Manfred Bischoff

-Manfred Bischoff (born 22 April 1942) is a German businessman who has served as chairman of the supervisory boards of Daimler AG and Mercedes-Benz.
+Manfred Bischoff (born 22 April 1942) is a German businessman who has been the chairman of the supervisory boards of Daimler AG and Mercedes-Benz.

 Early life

 Bischoff was born on 22 April 1942 in Calw, Germany.
 He earned a degree in Economics, and a PhD from Heidelberg University in 1973.

 Career

 From 2000 until 2007, Bischoff was chairman of EADS.

 He was a member of the Daimler supervisory board since 2006, and its chairman from 2007 to 2015.
 Upon retirement, he was largely credited with the creation of Airbus and EADS by Airbus chairman Denis Ranque.

 Bischoff was expected to be replaced by Dieter Zetsche in 2021 until Bernd Pischetsrieder was chosen as his successor instead.